Ac-ob/SDS-CSC-235-hw03/rubric.md

 _yes_ 1 pt: Browser compiles code with no errors

-_part_ 1 pt: Interactive components execute fully and consistently with no errors
+_yes_ 1 pt: Interactive components execute fully and consistently with no errors

-_na_ Changelog: Completed `changelog.md` included with submission
+_yes_ Changelog: Completed `changelog.md` included with submission